 In the first few months, we had three tires pop.
 My spouse joked the stroller had become a subscription service since we were spending $20 on a new tire from the local bike shop every few weeks.
 (Yes, we could’ve learned to patch it but we didn’t)

-We only ever took the stroller on city sidewalks, streets, and bike paths, so it’s not like we were even rolling over extreme terrain (which the Bob is better suited for anyway).
+We only ever took the stroller on city sidewalks, streets, and bike paths.
+So it’s not like we were even rolling over extreme terrain (which the Bob is better suited for anyway).
 For $600, I didn’t want to be spending hundreds of dollars more on replacement tires.

 Plus, (inevitably) every time we did pop a tire, it was very far from home.
 It was *super* annoying during a time in our life where everything already felt extra complicated.